 Bologna and frankfurter are smoked and cooked emulsified sausages which are similar.
 Many producers use the same formula and processing steps for both sausages.
 The main difference is the size of the casings as bologna is a much bigger sausage.
-It is an American equivalent of Italian Mortadella with no visible pieces of fat.
+It is a Polish equivalent of Italian Mortadella with no visible pieces of fat.

 |beef||700 g||1.54 lb.|

 |coriander||2.0 g||1 tsp.|

 |water||150 g||⅝ cup|

 - Grind meats through 3/16” plate (5 mm).
 Keep lean meats separately from fat trimmings.
 Refreeze and grind again.
 Refreeze again and grind through 1/8” (3 mm) plate.